interneto/tv-multiview/README.md

 - Validar nuevo JSON antes de subir cambios con los scripts en `tools/`.
 - Mantener las claves únicas y descriptivas.

-## Contribuir

-- Fork, crear branch, abrir PR con descripción clara de cambios.
-- Añade tests si modificas helpers o lógica de parsing.

-## Licencia

-- Revisa `LICENSE` en la raíz.

-## Deploy to GitHub Pages

-You can publish this static project to GitHub Pages from the `main` branch.
-Two common options:

-- Enable Pages in the repository settings and serve from the `main` branch root.
-- Or use the included GitHub Actions workflow `.github/workflows/gh-pages.yml` which deploys the repository root on every push to `main`.

-To use the workflow: ensure `npm ci` runs successfully in CI (the project has no build step).
-Push to `main` and the action will publish the repository files to the `gh-pages` branch automatically.

-If you prefer to publish locally, you can build a ZIP of the root folder and upload it via the Pages UI.